p2ppsr/nanostore-publisher/README.md

 ### derivePaymentInfo

 Derives an output to pay for the NanoStore file hosting contract.
+After payment, use `submitPayment` to complete the payment process and get an upload URL.

 #### Parameters